cagribuyuk/openrouter_chat/README.md

 ```
 ### Frontend
 1. Enter your Backend URL in the .env file.
 Default port configured to 3001.
-If you want to change the port, you also need to change the backend PORT value.
+If you want to change the port, you also need to change the backend/.env PORT value.
 ```bash
   VITE_SERVER_API_URL=<YOUR-BACKEND-URL>
 ```